Showing 1-20 of 261 products

 |Warehouse management||Automates the tracking, locating and management of inventory within a warehouse.
 Commonly includes capabilities such as positioning/locating system for products, order receiving and invoice management.|

 |Business intelligence||Similar to the retail reporting and analytics capabilities of a POS system, but with increased detail to accommodate larger businesses, e.g., multi-store data integration and analysis.|

 A properly implemented retail management system should help business owners drive more sales, better manage inventory, efficiently direct employees and get back more time in the day due to process automations.

 More specifically, the benefits of using a retail management solution include:

 Increased efficiency at checkout.
 Perhaps the most important benefit of retail software is the improvement at the point of transaction for both employees and customers.
 Retail systems integrate with credit card processors, cash drawers, digital displays, receipt printers and barcode scanners to minimize transaction completion times.

 Improved inventory and merchandise management.
 As you and your retailer peers know, maintaining proper inventory levels is a delicate dance.
 This is especially difficult with little or no software support for tracking and controlling inventory.
 Insights gained from inventory and merchandise management features provide unparalleled transparency for managing stock levels.
-For example, you can set up automatic ordering so that when stock levels reach defined levels, orders automatically go out to vendors for restocking.
+For example, bakery software helps manage inventory for ingredients and products used at a bakery.